When you write an optimized title for your web page, you may think it has no chance of changing unless you go back to update it.

 We’re now going to take this information and open it in Excel.

-3. Now in Excel, you can see the title and meta description that was found in Google.
+3. In Excel, you can see the title and meta description that was found in Google

 (Page, rank, title, and meta descriptions all housed within an Excel file.)